tylergehm/vm/README.md

 <h2>Configuration Steps</h2>

-- 1 - Create a Resource Group
+- Step 1 - Create a Resource Group
-- 2 - Create Windows 10 Pro VM within Resource Group
+- Step 2 - Create Windows 10 Pro VM within Resource Group
-- 3 - Use Remote Desktop to test Windows VM functionality
+- Step 3 - Use Remote Desktop to test Windows VM functionality
-- 4 - Create Ubunto Linux VM within Resource Group
+- Step 4 - Create Ubunto Linux VM within Resource Group
-- 5 - Use Remote Desktop to test Linux VM functionality
+- Step 5 - Use Remote Desktop to test Linux VM functionality
-- 6 - Ping Linux VM to test connectivity
+- Step 6 - Ping Linux VM to test connectivity

 <h2>Configuration Process</h2>
+<h2>Step 1: Create a Resource Group</h2>

 <p>
 The very first thing we have to do is sign-up for a free Microsoft Azure account.
 When your account is created you are awarded a $200 credit that expires in 30 days.